safakkbilici/bayesmedaug/README.md

-# bayesmedaug: Bayesian Optimization Library for Medical Segmentation.
+# bayesmedaug: Bayesian Optimization Library for Medical Image Segmentation.

-bayesmed optimizes your data augmentation hyperparameters for medical segmentation tasks by using [Bayesian Optimization](https://github.com/fmfn/BayesianOptimization).
+bayesmed optimizes your data augmentation hyperparameters for medical image segmentation tasks by using [Bayesian Optimization](https://github.com/fmfn/BayesianOptimization).

 bayesmed is is currently in beta release and still in development.